-Earlier this year, many parents suddenly became teachers when kids were sent home to finish the school year, presenting a new challenge for working adults amid navigating a public health crisis and job uncertainty.
-And while summer might have allowed some flexibility, school is back in session and distance learning is the norm.
+Last year, many parents suddenly became teachers, presenting a new challenge for working adults amid navigating a public health crisis and job uncertainty.
+And while summer might have allowed some flexibility, school is back in session, either in person or remote.
 Kids need tech and education support, and working parents are doing everything they can to stay engaged and productive on your team.

 But with 73 percent of parents saying they plan to make major changes to their professional lives to accommodate family life, employers should prioritize strategies to avoid burnout and high turnover.
 Here are four ways to make sure those “major changes” are positive – for you and your team.